Partitioning and horizontal scaling in Azure Cosmos DB

 • The partition key value (For example: "Andrew").
 The partition key value can be of string or numeric types.

-To learn about the limits on throughput, storage, and length of the partition key, see the Azure Cosmos DB service quotas article.
+Learn about the limits on throughput, storage, and partition key length in the Azure Cosmos DB service quotas article.

 Selecting your partition key is a simple but important design choice in Azure Cosmos DB.
-Once you select your partition key, it isn't possible to change it in-place.
-If you need to change your partition key, you should move your data to a new container with your new desired partition key.
+Once you select your partition key, you can't change it in-place.
+If you need to change your partition key, move your data to a new container with your desired partition key.

 • Be a property that has a value, which doesn't change.
 If a property is your partition key, you can't update that property's value.

-• Should only contain String values - or numbers should ideally be converted into a String, if there's any chance that they are outside the boundaries of double precision numbers according to IEEE 754 binary64.
-The Json specification calls out the reasons why using numbers outside of this boundary in general is a bad practice due to likely interoperability problems.
-These concerns are especially relevant for the partition key column, because it's immutable and requires data migration to change it later.
+• Contain only String values—or convert numbers into a String if they might exceed the boundaries of double precision numbers according to Institute of Electrical and Electronics Engineers (IEEE) 754 binary64.
+The Json specification explains why using numbers outside this boundary is a bad practice due to interoperability problems.
+These concerns are especially relevant for the partition key column because it's immutable and requires data migration to change later.

 • Have a high cardinality.
 In other words, the property should have a wide range of possible values.